 Yeah, so.
 There was this evening, some alcohol and one pretty persuasive, determined and stubborn colleague.
 The end result is, that Waffle went and promised that he would partake in a run of 20 kilometres in the coming May 2017.
 I got attached to that promise as well.
 Oh dear.

 As the following day came Waffle slowly realized the full dimensions of his promise.
-He repeated many times how he absolutely hated running.
+He kept repeating how he absolutely hated running.
 He hates it.
 Truly.
 But as he is stubborn and a man, he could not let go of the challenge.

 The lucky thing is that we happen to live close to a heaven.
 At least it is a heaven for runners, called Runners’ lab.
 Waffle wisely wanted to get his foot gear in order so we paid them a visit.

-First impression, when you walk in, might be disappointment.
-There are no shoes in the store.
+First impression as you walk in, might be disappointment.
+There is not a single shoe on the store shelves.
 To get to the goodies you need to go through an evaluation.
 They tickle your toes, make you run and take films and pictures from top and bottom and analyze the rotations, pressures and directions of your feet.